Getty Images/iStockphoto

 Users can ask ChatGPT to write responses within fixed character counts.

 Despite ChatGPT's ability to generate human-like responses, users still need to edit, personalize and fact-check responses.
-Developers trained the tool on internet data and, therefore, it contains biases and inaccuracies that can be found online.
+Developers trained the tool on internet data, so it contains biases and inaccuracies that can be found online.

 2. Enhance customer-facing chatbots